 “Because my dear, in my day we had very small ovens.
 And so even a small pot roast would not fit.
 So we’d cut off the ends!”

-But, what does this have to do with whether the no contact rule works or not, or the risk?
+What does this pot roast story have to do with the no contact rule?

 - You’re told to go no contact;

 - To do it for 30 days;

 - To NEVER contact your ex during this time

 And it reminds me how wise it is to question the reason-why behind what we do.

 If we blindly copy “the way it’s always been done” like drones, then we may miss something important.

 According to popular opinion, practising no contact after a breakup is a no-brainer.
 But, what about FOR YOU?
 Well, there are situations when it will not work at all.
 For example, if you live together, have children, or work together.
 When you can not avoid your ex, or it would be detrimental to do so, no contact is not for you.